-- Establish SMART Goal for School Safety, Student Engagement, Connections at School gap as per specifics outlined by the State in Achievement and Integration.
-Thereafter meet with State to help establish goal compliant with the state requirements.
-MDE will identify Student Health Survey (2013) questions we must use to establish benchmarks & SMART Goals.
-Survey is every 3 years, so this is a 3 year goal. - For MDE monitoring, they want participation data (#students, grades, staff, etc.) per activity per CRIC school district.
+• Establish SMART Goals for School Safety, Student Engagement, Connections at School gap as per specifics outlined by the State in Achievement and Integration.
+Thereafter, meet with the State to help establish a goal compliant with the state requirements.
+MDE will identify Student Health Survey questions we must use to establish benchmarks & SMART Goals.
+Survey is every 3 years, so this is a 3 year goal.